Antonio da Correggio, Assumption of the Virgin

 Fluttering drapery and naked limbs

-“Frog leg stew” grumbled Girolomo Tiraboschi as he glanced up into the dome of the cathedral of Parma, where he served as a priest in the late 18th century.
-Correggio’s Assumption of the Virgin, a vortex of fluttering drapery and naked limbs, rose above him.
+“Frog leg stew” grumbled Girolamo Tiraboschi as he glanced up into the dome of the cathedral of Parma, where he served as a priest in the late 18th century.
+Antonio da Correggio’s Assumption of the Virgin, a vortex of fluttering drapery and naked limbs, rose above him.
 Parma’s leading citizens had commissioned the fresco in 1522, shortly after the papacy liberated the city from the French king’s occupying forces.
-Crowning Parma’s most important sacred space, the fresco not only illustrates the Virgin Mary’s joyful reunion with her son, it also visualizes key Catholic doctrines, celebrates the city’s return to the Papal States (lands ruled by the Pope), and symbolizes the final union of the faithful with the divine at the end of time.
+Crowning Parma’s most important sacred space, the fresco not only illustrates the Virgin Mary’s joyful reunion with her son, it also visualizes key Catholic doctrines, celebrates the city’s return to the Papal States, and symbolizes the final union of the faithful with the divine at the end of time.

 Numerous medieval texts recount the story of Virgin Mary’s final days.
 According to the popular Golden Legend, the Apostles were miraculously transported to the Virgin’s home at the time of her death.
 They performed the Last Rites and placed her body in a tomb, only to learn three days later that she, like Christ, had been bodily assumed into heaven.

-Parma Cathedral Looking East (photo: sailko, CC BY-SA 3.0)
+Parma Cathedral Looking East (photo: Douglas Hoyt, CC BY-NC-ND 2.0)

-Parma Cathedral Looking East (photo: sailko, CC BY-SA 3.0)
+Parma Cathedral Looking East (photo: Douglas Hoyt, CC BY-NC-ND 2.0)

 Experiencing the fresco